Khana9/ErealBot/README.md

 #### UPDATED TO DISCORD V13
 ## Moderation commands:

-###  Our bot includes essential commands for every server such as
+###  (IN THE REWORKS FOR V13) Our bot includes essential commands for every server such as
 #### **--ban**, to ban a user
 #### **--kick**, to kick a user
 #### **--mute**, to mute a user, with a timer